codemeleon/AlnViewer/README.md

 # About

-AlnViewer is a simple interactive command-line key binding based viewer to display pre-processed multiple sequence alignments.
+AlnViewer is a simple interactive command-line key binding based viewer/editor to display/edit pre-processed multiple sequence alignments.
 Alnviewer can be used locally or over remote login to visualize one or multiple alignments without leaving the command-line user interface.

 A desire to be able to able to visualise large multiple sequence alignments, stored on a remote host, initiated the design of the program.